Excinerus/AI-Overhaul-Patcher/README.md

 Get Synthesis https://github.com/Mutagen-Modding/Synthesis/wiki/Installation

 Settings :
--Ignore Identical To LastOverride
+- Ignore Identical To LastOverride

 		Default = false

 		When enabled the patcher will not override NPCs that are already patched.
--IgnorePlayerRecord
+- IgnorePlayerRecord

 		Default = true

 		When enabled the patcher will ignore the player record (00000007).
--MaintainHighestProtectionLevel
+- MaintainHighestProtectionLevel

 		Default = true

 		When enabled NPCs that are set to Essential or Protected by other mods will maintain the highest protection level.